 Piracetam has been reported to provide a range of cognitive social, mood and physical benefits:

-* Concentration – Piracetam is said to cross the blood-brain barrier and interact with acetylcholine and glutamate receptors.
+- Concentration – Piracetam is said to cross the blood-brain barrier and interact with acetylcholine and glutamate receptors.
 These are areas in the brain responsible for memory and cognition.
-Specific effects vary from person to person as some reports claim only a subtle increase in memory while others report being able to remember even smallest details.
+Specific effects vary from person to person as some reports claim only a subtle increase in memory while others report being able to remember even the smallest details.

-* Moods – A benefit of Piracetam is heightened motivation as users claim they experience both physical and mental energy increases.
+- Moods – A benefit of Piracetam has heightened motivation as users claim they experience both physical and mental energy increases.
 Its benefits against depression have also been documented.
 Research shows cerebrovascular disease can cause depression symptoms and when Piracetam is taken it improves the circulation in the brain, lessening depression.

-* Reading Disorders and Dyslexia – The European Child & Adolescent Psychiatry published a paper stating that Piracetam had significant impact for children with reading disorders.
-They conducted a study of over 600 children with dyslexia, and in seven double-blind results it was shown to have improved both verbal reasoning and reading comprehension.
+- Reading Disorders and Dyslexia – The European Child & Adolescent Psychiatry published a paper stating that Piracetam had a significant impact on children with reading disorders.
+They conducted a study of over 600 children with dyslexia, and in seven double-blind results, it was shown to have improved both verbal reasoning and reading comprehension.